gadirajus13/Aerial-Semantic-Segmentation/README.md

     Pixel Accuracy
     Combined Loss (Dice Loss + Cross-Entropy Loss)

-Mean Intersection over Union (mIoU):
+### Mean Intersection over Union (mIoU):
-    Provides a measure of overlap between predicted and ground truth segmentation masks Less sensitive to class imbalance compared to pixel accuracy Penalizes both over-segmentation and under-segmentation
+- Provides a measure of overlap between predicted and ground truth segmentation masks
+- Less sensitive to class imbalance compared to pixel accuracy
+- Penalizes both over-segmentation and under-segmentation
-    Gives equal importance to all classes, regardless of their frequency in the dataset
+- Gives equal importance to all classes, regardless of their frequency in the dataset

-Pixel Accuracy:
+## Pixel Accuracy:
-    Represents the percentage of correctly classified pixels Can be misleading in cases of severe class imbalance which is prevalent in this data
+- Represents the percentage of correctly classified pixels but can be misleading in cases of severe class imbalance which is prevalent in this data

 ## Results
 The model's performance can be assessed using the plots generated after training, showing: